Generalized Random Forests using Fixed-Point Trees: Applications

 Computing $\rho_i^\grad$ in \eqref{eqn:grad-het-treatment-effect-pseudo-outcomes} involves the OLS coefficients $\hat\theta_P$ from regressing $Y_i - \overline Y_P$ on $W_i - \overline W_P$, over the observations in $P$:

 In comparison, $\rho_i^\FPT$ in \eqref{eqn:fp-pseudo-outcome} are computed as:

-The relationship $\rho_i^\grad = A_P^{-1}\rho_i^\FPT$ reveals a significant benefit of fixed-point pseudo-outcomes.
-The form of $\rho_i^\FPT$ eliminates the computational cost associated with the multiplication of $A_P^{-1}$.
+The relationship $\rho_i^\grad = A_P^{-1}\rho_i^\FPT$ reveals a significant benefit of $\FPT$ pseudo-outcomes.
+The form of $\rho_i^\FPT$ eliminates the computational cost associated with the multiplication of $A_P^{-1}$, leading to $\cO(K^3)$ computational savings.
 Furthermore, the computation of $\hat\theta_P$ in \eqref{eqn:fp-het-treatment-effect-pseudo-outcomes} no longer requires solving for $A_P^{-1}$.
-Therefore, to further enhance computational efficiency, we consider a one-step gradient descent approximation $\tilde\theta_P$ of the true OLS coefficients $\hat\theta_P$, taken from the origin:
+Therefore, we can further enhance computational efficiency by using an accelerated form of pseudo-outcome $\phi_i^\FPT$ instead of $\rho_i^\FPT$: